-Parrots are linked to pirates mostly due to fiction.
-In Robert Louis Stevenson’s Treasure Island, the titillating character of Long John Silver had a pet parrot.
-Because the book was so famous, stories that followed incorporated the stereotypes that it established.
-In reality, Long John Silver’s parrot was simply a nod to the thriving parrot trade of the 18th century.
+In reality, Long John Silver’s parrot was a nod to the thriving parrot trade of the 18th century.
 During this time, pirates would steal and sell parrots but rarely kept them as pets.

 Did Pirates Really Keep Parrots?

-The majority of pirates only sought out parrots as an exotic good to trade.
-They wouldn’t have kept a parrot for themselves.
-After all, they could instead sell the parrots en masse for a hefty price.
+Most pirates only sought parrots as exotic goods to trade and wouldn’t have kept a parrot for themselves.
+After all, they could sell parrots en masse for a significant price tag.

-During the 18th and 19th centuries, there was a large demand in the western world for parrots, especially in Europe.
-These were colorful, talkative creatures from Central and South America.
+During the 18th and 19th centuries, there was a huge demand in the Western world for parrots, especially in Europe.
+Parrots are colorful, talking birds from Central and South America.
 Many nobles and richer merchant families were willing to pay handsomely to get their hands on an exotic pet.

-Throughout the golden age of pirates, transporting goods and animals from the New World back to the Old World was lucrative.
-Ship owners and captains could make a fortune in the trade of parrots, spices, and materials.
+Carrying goods and animals from the New World back to the Old World was lucrative during the golden age of pirates.
+Ship owners and captains could make a fortune trading parrots, spices, and materials.